Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Related Work

+Finally, MARL emerges as a promising approach to cope with traffic signal control \cite{chu2019multi} and resource allocation \cite{kwon2019multi} in vehicular networks, user association \cite{sana2020multi} and handover management \cite{guo2020joint} in mmWave networks.
+In \cite{kwon2019multi}, the authors propose a multi-agent deep deterministic policy gradient (MADDPG)-based approach for vehicles to select BSs to associate with and channels to communicate on, in order to maximize the system revenue.
+The authors in \cite{sana2020multi} provide an MARL framework for static UEs to be associated with BSs, based on the hysteretic deep recurrent Q-network (HDRQN) algorithm.
+In \cite{guo2020joint}, the authors jointly handle handover and power allocation to improve throughput and reduce handover frequency, by developing an MARL algorithm based on proximal policy optimization (PPO).
+These works demonstrate good performance of MARL algorithms in making decisions in sophisticated systems, however, none of them deal with resource allocation problems considered in this work.

-The above works show several good examples of the interesting problems arising in mmWave networks as well as the potential of RL techniques in dynamic scenarios.
-However, none of them deals with the complexity and the entire set of features of the problem of adaptive flow allocation and link scheduling in mmWave IAB networks, characterized by access and backhaul transmissions, whose dynamics are caused by both intermittent links and UE mobility.
-To provide high user throughput, we propose a multi-agent RL approach able to properly coordinate interference among links concurrently activated and, at the same time, take into account the status of IAB-node queues.
-In this article, we extend the work in \cite{zhang2021mobility}, which considers simplified sector-based blockage model and star-topology backhaul, by introducing a realistic link obstruction model relying on 3D mobile obstacles, a general tree-topology backhaul, and both full-duplex and half-duplex working modes at IAB-nodes.
+The above works set good examples of performing resource management in mmWave networks.
+However, there is still a lack of approaches that can maximize system throughput by adaptively performing flow allocation and link scheduling for both access and backhaul parts of mmWave IAB networks, whose dynamics are caused by both intermittent links and UE mobility.
+This work is motivated by such issues.
+In our previous work \cite{zhang2021mobility}, we have considered a simplified sector-based blockage model, a star backhaul topology, and only HD IAB-nodes.
+In this article, we extend it by considering a realistic link blockage model based on 3D mobile obstacles, a general tree-like backhaul topology, and both FD and HD working modes for IAB-nodes.